Made to (eventually) be broken: Sports records that stood the test of time

 New York Giants legend Michael Strahan tallied 22.5 sacks during the 2001 season, which broke the 17-year-old record set by Mark Gastineau (22) in 1984.

-The defensive end spent his entire 15-year career in blue and gray, helping the team win the Super Bowl in 2007 before eventually retiring and joining the world of television.
+The defensive end played his entire 15-year football career in blue and gray, helping the team win the Super Bowl in 2007 before retiring right after and joining the world of television.

 Consecutive MLB games played